dnsimple/dnsimple-support/content/articles/record-resolution-issues.markdown

 $ dig www.dnsimple.com @ns1.dnsimple.com
 ~~~

-If the response is the one you expect, it means the record has been updated in our system, but the changes still need to propagate.
+If you get the expected response, the record has been updated in our system, but the changes still need to propagate.
 They should be visible after the TTL period.

-You can check against any of [DNSimple's name servers](/articles/dnsimple-nameservers).
+You can check it against any of [DNSimple's name servers](/articles/dnsimple-nameservers).

-If the query is not returning the correct value, make sure there isn't a delay in the record update.
+If the query isn't returning the correct value, make sure the record update isn't delayed.
 See the section *Check record update delay*.

-## Check record update delay
+## Check the record update delay

-Whenever you change a record in our system, the changes are published almost immediately.
+When you change a record in our system, the changes are published almost immediately.

 In some cases, our update queue may take a little bit longer.
-Wait a couple of minutes and check again.
+Wait a couple minutes and check again.

 Follow our blog or Twitter account for updates.
 We publish status updates when there's a known issue with our update queue.